ajbatac/canvas-crop/README.md

 -   **Client-Side Processing**: All image processing happens in your browser, ensuring privacy and speed.
 -   **Interactive Resizing & Panning**: Click and drag corners to resize or move the image within the canvas.
 -   **Zoom Functionality**: Zoom in and out for precise adjustments.
+-   **Dark/Light Mode**: Switch between light and dark themes for your viewing comfort.
 -   **Copy to Clipboard**: Instantly copy the edited image to your clipboard.
 -   **Download Image**: Save the final resized and cropped image as a PNG file.
 -   **Responsive Design**: Works seamlessly on both desktop and mobile devices.